reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 development!

-ESL REDUCE currently runs all of "alg/alg.tst" correctly but about 20 times slower than the time shown in "alg.rlg" and with upper-case output.
+ESL REDUCE currently runs all of "alg/alg.tst" correctly but about 20 times slower than the time shown in "alg.rlg".
 (Slightly slower after the addition of bignum support -- maybe 24 times slower.
+And after the addition of better output maybe 26 times slower.
 This is not surprising and may be improvable.)

 Poly package
 ------------